golamrabbi73/golamrabbi73/README.md

 ## 🚀 Current Focus

-- 🏗️ Adding features and improving UX on **GeoLog** (deployed) — role-based access and core sample/well modules already live, working on search, pagination, and view/edit flows
+- 🏗️ Improving **GeoLog** with new features, search, pagination, and UX enhancements
-- 🚗 **DriveFleet** is in maintenance mode — stable, not under active feature development right now
+- ⚙️ Strengthening my full-stack development skills by building production-ready applications
-- 🧠 Just getting started with DSA basics on LeetCode
+- 🧠 Learning **Advanced TypeScript** and practicing DSA on LeetCode

 ---